IRShadow08/IRShadow08/README.md

 <h4 align="center">->Just Search IRShadow or Seige Setoyaga to find me anywhere<-</h4>
 <h1></h1>

 - As you have already guessed...
-Yes, I like animes especially Slice-of-life because anime depression just hits right in the feels
+Yes, I like animes especially Slice-of-life because anime depression just hits ***right in the feels***
-- I am currently studying college here in the Philippines, and yes I am a Filipino
+- I am currently studying college here in the Philippines, and yes I am a *Filipino*
 - I like programming, playing games, doing art...
-So, why not become a Game Developer
+So, why not become a **Game Developer**
-- I also like cooking a wide variety of cousines and so far making Japanese DIshes are my Favorite
+- I also like cooking a wide variety of cousines and so far making **Japanese Dishes** are still my favorite to make
 - You can Email me here -> irshadow08@gmail.com
 <h5 align="center">Ps: I play CS2, LoL, Lethal Company, E7, Rev1999, Nikke and Valorant</h5>